vikhyat/react-native-executorch/README.md

 Take a look at how our library can help build you your React Native AI features in our docs:
 https://docs.swmansion.com/react-native-executorch

+## Minimal supported versions
+The minimal supported version is 17.0 for iOS and Android 13.

 ## Examples 📲

 We currently host a single example demonstrating a chat app built with the latest **Llama 3.2 1B/3B** model.
 If you'd like to run it, navigate to `examples/llama` from the repository root and install the dependencies with: